icon

 OTC vs. Prescription

-While OTC TENS units are available and widely used, some TENS units require a prescription from your doctor.
+While OTC TENS units are available and widely used, some require a prescription from your doctor.
 The main differences between over-the-counter and prescription devices are their intensity levels and treatment modes.
-Typically, prescription TENS units offer higher intensity settings and more treatment modes, such as customizable frequencies and wave types.
+Prescription TENS units offer higher intensity settings and more treatment modes, such as customizable frequencies and wave types.
 This allows them to target and relieve pain more precisely.

 That said, prescription TENS units are often more expensive than OTC devices.
 Although OTC TENS units have lower intensity settings and only a few treatment modes to choose from, they are strong enough for most people.
-Unless your doctor believes a prescription device is necessary, a less expensive OTC unit will likely work well for you.
+Unless your doctor thinks you need a prescription device, a cheaper OTC unit will work well for you.

 Quad Tip Cane